connectedblue/uncountable-content/content/thoughts-2743.md

 <p>Up until the early 19th century, a closed loop system also existed in cities.
 Farmers would take their crop to Haymarket in London and bring back a cart full of manure.
 However, the scale required soon made this uneconomic and Haymarket closed in 1830.
-After that, hay was then primarily moved by water to Hay&#8217;s Wharf.</p>
+After that, hay was then primarily moved by water via Hay&#8217;s Wharf.</p>

-<p>By 1900, around 2.5m tons of hay was destined for urban horses was transported away, eaten in urban areas and dumped as manure in the streets.
-This was the zenith of the market garden era, who would take this waste 5 miles or so from the urban centre and use its nutritious and thermic properties to create year round vegetables and salads to be sold back to city residents.</p>
+<p>By 1900, around 2.5m tons of hay destined for urban horses was transported away from grasslands, consumed in urban areas and dumped as manure in the streets. </p>

+<p>This was the zenith of the market garden era.
+They would take this waste 5 miles or so from the urban centre and use its nutritious and thermic properties to create year round vegetables and salads.
+They were to be sold back to city residents and the nutrients flushed away forever into the rivers and sea.</p>